 13. Tarator (cold soup)

 A cold soup?
 Yes!
 This dish is a popular Balkan dish, so it’s not only found in Albania.
-This soup is made with yoghurt, garlic, thyme and vinegar.
+This delicious soup is made with yoghurt, garlic, thyme and vinegar.
 Apparently, it’s good for a rough hangover.
 It’s the perfect soup for summer, it’s also called summer soup!

-This is a dish which you will find all over the Balkans with various names.
+This is another dish which you will find all over the Balkans with various names.
 This is essentially a meatball, but longer and more delicious in my opinion.
 It’s made with minced lamb, garlic and herbs then fried in hot oil.

 15. Grilled meat

-You will find lots of little restaurants and street shacks selling grilled meat.
+You will find lots of little restaurants and street shacks in Albania selling grilled meat.
 From lamb, chicken and pork, there are lots of options for an avid meat eater.
 Most of the tavernas will offer a mixed grill plate so you get an array of different meat.
 One of my favourites is pork pancetta!